aurorascharff/next15-filterlist/STEPS.md

 ## (Note on nuqs)

 - (Demo clicking two params quickly, and show that the first update is discarded.
 This is because the updates are in seperate transitions.
 We would have to refactor this a little bit to make it work properly).
+- I want to show you an improvement I've made.
+It's a version using a library called nuqs.
+Switch branch to nuqs.
+- Nuqs is a type-safe search param manager for React.
+- In Search.tsx: using the same transition implementation, and using shallow:false to make the search param trigger a page reload.
+Show also CategoryFilter.tsx.
+- The way nuqs is implemented, it actually manipulates the URL instantly.
+No need to implement our own useOptimistic logic.
+- We can click lots of filters quickly and across the app without any problem.
 - For the real world, we would want to use a library to achieve the search param filtering.
 It will be less code, and a more robust implementation that avoids certain race conditions.
-- Switch branch to nuqs.
-Nuqs is a type-safe search param manager for React.
-- Using the same transition implementation, and using shallow:false to make the search param trigger a page reload.
-- The way nuqs is implemented, it actually manipulates the URL instantly.
-No need to implement our own useOptimistic logic.
-- In a production app you would probably use a library like this to handle search params.
-So I thought it's nice to share this with you.
+So thats why I'm showing you this.

 ## (Conclusion)